 When it comes to treatment, CBT-ERP, progressive relaxation, hypnotherapy, and counter-conditioning have been proven to be effective.
 Rarely, medications such as sedatives may be used in situations that trigger the phobia.
 For example, if a person is air traveling and has a fear of heights.
 Beta blockers may be recommended to help with increased heart rate, sweating, and shaking voice.

 PTSD develops as a result of a shocking, terrifying, or dangerous event or series of events.
 People affected by this condition have troubles recovering from trauma and often re-experience the shocking event over and over.
 Each time they remember the trauma, they feel very stressed and frightened.
 More than seven millions of Americans suffer from PTSD.
-This disorder is common among war veterans and affects 67% of people exposed to mass violence.
+This disorder is common among war veterans and people exposed to mass violence.
 Rape is also one of the biggest causes of PTSD.

 Common symptoms include recurring memories, flashbacks, and nightmares.
 Certain triggers provoke reliving the trauma, and once the patient identifies the triggers, he or she will avoid entering situations that remind them of trauma.
 People suffering from PTSD often experience negative changes in thinking and mood, and frequently change their emotional reactions (emotional numbness, hopelessness, angry outbursts, self-destructive behaviors, suicidal thoughts, guilt or shame).
 People with PTSD often have trouble with insomnia or develop a sleep phobia due to nightmares.